csucdsi/DataFest/content/faq.md

 ### Need Help?

-Please speak with an event coordinator on site, email Robin Donatello at [rdonatello\@csuchico.edu](mailto:rdonatello@csuchico.edu), or send a message via the DataFest Slack channel (see the schedule of events for channel details.)
+Please speak with an event coordinator on site, email [datascience\@csuchico.edu](mailto:datascience@csuchico.edu), or send a message via the DataFest Slack channel (see the schedule of events for channel details.)

 If any attendee engages in harassing behavior, the event organizers may take any lawful action we deem appropriate, including but not limited to warning the offender or asking the offender to leave the conference.
 (If you feel you have been unfairly accused of violating this code of conduct, you should contact the organizers with a concise description of your grievance.)